StockNews.com Begins Coverage on Aethlon Medical (NASDAQ:AEMD)

-StockNews.com assumed coverage on shares of Aethlon Medical (NASDAQ:AEMD – Free Report) in a report issued on Thursday.
-The brokerage issued a sell rating on the medical equipment provider’s stock.
+StockNews.com assumed coverage on shares of Aethlon Medical (NASDAQ:AEMD – Free Report) in a report issued on Friday.
+The firm issued a sell rating on the medical equipment provider’s stock.

-Aethlon Medical (NASDAQ:AEMD – Get Free Report) last issued its quarterly earnings data on Wednesday, August 14th.
+Aethlon Medical (NASDAQ:AEMD – Get Free Report) last released its quarterly earnings results on Wednesday, August 14th.
 The medical equipment provider reported ($0.34) EPS for the quarter, topping analysts’ consensus estimates of ($0.44) by $0.10.
-During the same quarter in the previous year, the firm earned ($1.30) earnings per share.
-On average, sell-side analysts expect that Aethlon Medical will post -1.1 earnings per share for the current year.
+During the same quarter in the prior year, the company earned ($1.30) EPS.
+As a group, equities analysts anticipate that Aethlon Medical will post -1.1 earnings per share for the current fiscal year.

 Aethlon Medical, Inc, a medical therapeutic company, focuses on developing products to treat cancer and life-threatening infectious diseases in the United States.
 It develops Hemopurifier, a clinical-stage immunotherapeutic device that removes tumor-derived exosomes and life-threatening viruses and use in organ transplantation.